vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

     new_html_source = driver.page_source
     return driver, new_html_source
 ```
 - Refresh.
-ALthough it is tempting to refresh the page as often as possible, the refresh page too frequent would result in not fully reloaded content of the page.
-That would lead to not properly scraped page, or more presice - not scraped at all because the content had not loaded.
+Although it is tempting to refresh the page as often as possible, the refresh page too frequent would result in not fully reloaded content of the page.
+That would lead to not properly scraped page, or presicely - not scraped at all because the content was not fully loaded.

 ```Python
 def func_refresh_frequency(message):